essential-contributions/pint/docs/book/src/basics/custom_types/match.md

 The Pint compiler knows that we didn't cover every possible case, and even knows which pattern we forgot.
 Matches in Pint are _exhaustive_: we must exhaust every last possibility in order for the code to be valid.
-This is true for both `match` expressions and `match` declarations!
+This is true for both `match` expressions and `match` statements!

+### Catch-all Patterns

 In the case where not every variant is significant, `match` expressions and statements may employ an `else` arm.
 It must be declared last and will obviously have no value bound, and is useful to evaluate to a default value for `match` expressions, or to contain default declarations (or none) for `match` statements.

-To get the above to compile with a default value of zero, implying any other coins actually have no value, an `else` may be used as follows:
+To get the above example to compile with a default value of zero, implying any other coins actually have no value, an `else` may be used as follows:

 ```pint
 {{#include ../../../../../examples/ch_3_5_3.pnt:else_arm}}
 ```

+The code compiles, even though we haven't listed all the possible values a `Coins` can have, because the last pattern will match all values not specifically listed.
+This catch-all pattern meets the requirement that `match` must be exhaustive.